-Legal Update 2023

-Strategies for Success

-Chad Moody

-Chad received his JD from the University of Tulsa in 1997.
+Legal Update 2023 Strategies for Success EXPLORE HEALTHCARE SUMMIT REALINGANE SUMMII Chad Moody Chad received his JD from the University of Tulsa in 1997.
 He was a Tulsa County Assistant DA/Director of Crimes Against Children from 1997-2003.
 He has practiced at Rodolf and Todd from 2003 to the present day.
 Chad taught trial practice at the University of Tulsa College of law as an adjunct professor.
+He also serves on the Board of Directors of the Indian adjunct professor.
 He also serves on the Board of Directors of the Indian Nations Council of the Boy Scouts of American and is a Board member of the Sigma Chi House Corporation at Oklahoma State University.
-Chad is licensed to practice in all state and federal courts in Oklahoma and Kansas and is a Fellow of the American College of Trial Lawyers.
+Chad is licensed to practice in all state and federal courts in Oklahoma and Kansas and is a Fellow of the American College of Trial Lawyers. and is a Fellow of the American College of Trial Lawyers.
+2 Gene Stanley Gene Stanley received his JD from the University of Oklahoma in 2005.

-Gene Stanley

-Gene Stanley received his JD from the University of Oklahoma in 2005.
 He is a partner at Walters, Stanley and Natarajan.
 Gene is admitted to practice in the state of Oklahoma and the Western District of Oklahoma Federal Court.
-He was rated as a "Rising Star" by Superlawyers.com
+He was rated as a "Rising Star" by Superlawyers.com 3

 Why do we get sued?

-- The outcome of the care provided is not what was expected - Confusion regarding why the outcome was not what was expected - Deviations from the standard of care - Greed combined with a deep pocket
+The outcome of the care provided is not what was expected

+Confusion regarding why the outcome was not what was expected

+Deviations from the standard of care

+Greed combined with a deep pocket

 How can we avoid lawsuits?

-- The best way is to provide excellent care. - Sometimes that is not enough (Why?) - Everyone in this room has had a bad outcome despite providing proper care. - Your patients and their families/friends need to have realistic expectations of the probabilities of outcomes.
-Especially when the outcome is uncertain. - · This requires candor and time. - The time you spend with patients explaining the situations and the difficult choices ahead is far less than you will spend with me if you get sued.
+The best way is to provide excellent care.
+Sometimes that is not enough (Why?)
+Fervone in this room has had a had outcome despite providing proper care.
+Your patients and their families/friends need to have realistic expectations of the probabilities of outcomes.
+Especially when the outcome is uncertain.
+This requires candor and time.
+The time you spend with patients explaining the situations and the difficult choices ahead is far less than you will spend with me if you get sued.

-How can we avoid lawsuits?

-- Recent studies have examined how attorneys/plaintiffs analyze charts. - Medical documentation plays a role in 10-20% of medical malpractice lawsuits. - Inaccurate, incomplete or generic records undermine a physician's defense and make malpractice lawyers more likely to take a case - Of the malpractice claims involving documentation errors, 70% involved missing documentation and 22% involved inaccurate documentation while 18% involved a combination of transcription errors, illegible entries and delays in documentation - These errors are self inflicted
+^ How can we avoid lawsuits?
+Recent studies have examined how attorneys/plaintiffs analyze charts.
+Medical documentation plays a role in 10-20% of medical malpractice lawsuits.
+Inaccurate, incomplete or generic records undermine a physician's defense and make malpractice lawyers more likely to take a case Of the malpractice, claims involving documentating errors 70% involved missing Of the malpractice claims involving documentation errors, 70% involved missing documentation and 22% involved inaccurate documentation while 18% involved a combination of transcription errors, illegible entries and delays in documentation These errors are self inflicted